girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 ## Use of DOM in JavaScript
 <br>
-With the DOM , javascript get all the power it needs to create dynamic webpage .
-With DOM :
+With the DOM, JavaScript gets all the power it needs to create dynamic web pages.
+With the DOM :

 * JavaScript can change all the HTML elements in the page